Yousefbahr/Pattern-Matching-Model/README.md

 ### Predicting the similarity between a list of unformatted and target formatted names

-In the `testing_model` file, uncomment the following and provide a numpy 1D array of names for the input and another numpy 1D array of targets.
+In the `testing_model.py` file, uncomment the following and provide an Excel file **with the same column names as in the file `input_file.xlsx`**, which represents the input names, and the Excel master file.

-- `get_prediction` function takes a model instance, a numpy array of names for the inputs and another of targets.
+  - It outputs an Excel file with the same structure as  `input_file.xlsx` with two columns added:
+    - sku: representing the code of the formatted name
+    - item_name: formatted name

   - It outputs a `Panda DataFrame` of the inputs, matched names, and the probability for each input name.
   - It also outputs a prediction 1D array of length `number of input names * number of target names`.
 The input is matched with every name in the               'targets' array.
 The output is a binary array of only zeros or ones indicating similar or not.

-- You could provide a list of input names and/or targets from a file
-- Both arrays must be numpy.
 - For more details, take a look at the Jupiter Notebook file `model.ipynb`.

 Here's a demo.